 This method is extremely popular with the health and fitness arena.
 Again, the concept is simple.
-You cook all your meals on one day, and pack them up in containers for easy eating all week.
+You cook all your meals in one day and pack them up in containers for easy eating all week.

 Some people like to do all their prepping for the week on one day.
 Others are a little concerned about freshness and choose to prep two days a week.
 I definitely lean toward the second group, and it’s also half the work on each prep day.